 You can usually get help if you're an Irish citizen or have settled status in the UK.

-You won't usually be able to get help if you moved here after that date unless you're an Irish citizen or have settled status.
+You will not usually be able to get help if you moved to the UK after 31 December 2020 unless you're an Irish citizen or have settled status.

 People with indefinite leave to remain

 You usually qualify for help if you've been granted indefinite leave to remain (ILR) and are habitually resident.

 The only exception is if a relative sponsored you to come and live in the UK within the last 5 years.
 In this situation you can only get homeless help if your relative has died.

 You usually qualify for homeless help if you've been granted:

 discretionary leave with recourse to public funds